timJFrame/sei-project-4/README.md

 <h2>Creating the app</h2>

 <p>Once settled on a well rounded concept that would be achievable in the time frame but at the same time push me out of my comfort zone.
 I began the planning phase.
 Normally I would create wireframes and mind maps to help plan the flow and look of the website.
 However this time I took a different approach.
 I knew that I wanted to use a new CSS framework called, ‘Milligram’ but at this point hadn’t experimented with the framework.
-So instead of using wireframes and mind maps to the the front end of the website I built a dummy react application of how I would potentially like the site to look.
+So instead of using wireframes and mind maps to plan the front-end of the website I built a dummy react application of how I would potentially like the site to look.
 I used this as the starting point when I built the front end.
 Below is a screenshot of the profile page from the dummy application.
 </p>

 # ![](readme_images/style-test.png)